GDPR–practical examples 2

 It depends.

 Subject data may be transferred to another country outside the EEA, if that country’s data protection laws have been approved by the European Commission, or if the level of protection has been assessed as adequate.
 For countries where the Commission has not made a ruling that there are adequate safeguards, personal data may still be transferred to those countries under certain specific circumstances.
-These include where the transfer is not made by a public authority in the exercise of its powers, involves data related to only a limited number of individuals, or is necessary for compelling legitimate interests of an organisation.
+These include where the transfer is not made by a public authority in the exercise of its powers, involves data related to only a limited number of individuals, or is necessary for compelling legitimate interests of an organization.

 Can personal data be transferred out of the one of the EU country provided that the destination country’s data protection laws have been approved by the European Commission?